rocketeers/docs/Getting-started.md

+# Setup

+Before anything : **Rocketeer requires Laravel 4.1 as it uses the new _illuminate/remote_ component**.
+It can be used on Laravel 4.0 but requires a little more setup, see the steps

-# Requirements server
+## Requirements server

 1. Composer installed
 2. MCrypt installed
 3. Git installed
 4. Write permissions on the configured folder(s).

-# Setup

-Before anything : **Rocketeer requires Laravel 4.1 as it uses the new _illuminate/remote_ component**.
-It can be used on Laravel 4.0 but requires a little more setup, see the steps

 ## Adding the package